 Our clients choose Back 2 Health Physical Medicine because we truly care about our customers' health.
 Our goal is to be as flexible and open about your weight loss journey as possible.
 Our customized plans fit not only your health needs but also your fitness goals and budget requirements.

 Choosing a medically supervised weight loss treatment plan from Back 2 Health Physical Medicine ensures that you lose weight safely and effectively, even after you achieve your weight loss goals.
 As you shed excess weight, we can also provide training and recommendations that keep the pounds off for good.
-If you're ready to give up on crash dieting and unsafe fads, it's time to call Back 2 Health in Seabrook Island, SC.
+If you're ready to give up on crash dieting and unsafe fads, it's time to call Back 2 Health Near Me Seabrook Island, SC.
 Your body, your friends, and your family will thank you!

 If you were to ask someone on the street to name a popular fad diet, they probably wouldn't have much trouble.
 From Atkins to South Beach and Keto to Paleo, we've all heard of at least one popular weight-loss trend.
 The problem with these diets is that they only work for some people.
 Even then, the results are often short-lived.